xylogistics/xy-mqtt/README.md

 ## Features
 Defaults to QoS 2, non clean session, SQLite persistence.
 Implements a command pattern for calling functions and receiving their results.

+## TODO
+1. Document unsubscribe and command_unregister.
+2. A diagram of how this works under the hood - QoS2, non clean session, SQLite persistence, MQTT broker's responsibilities.

 ## Run a MQTT broker

 compose.yml: